BramComyn/safeguard-fetch/etc/http2-request-lifecycle.md

 ## Client side stream events

 Once the stream is ready for use a ``ready``-event will be emitted.
-When it is destructed, there will be a ``close``-event emitted by the stream in the same way as the session's ``close``, but this will only affect the corresponding stream.
+When it is destructed, there will be a ``close``-event emitted by the stream in the same way as a session's ``close``, but this will only affect the corresponding stream.
 When a ``frameError`` in a session occurs that can be associated to a certain stream, only that stream will be shut down instead of the entire corresponding session.

 Because of inheritance, when a ``Http2Stream`` shuts down, it will also emit an ``end``-event.
 If the stream was destroyed for a specific ``Error``, it might also emit an ``error``-event.
-The ``aborted``-event will be emitted wen a stream is abnormally aborted mid-communication and when the writable side of the stream has not been ended.
+The ``aborted``-event will be emitted when a stream is abnormally aborted mid-communication.
+This will only be done so when the writable side of the stream has not been ended.
 The ``timeout``-event can also be emitted by a stream in an analogue manner as it can be by a session.

 A stream van also emit two different events in the context of trailers: